atterpac/refresh/README.md

 `-ae` Command to b be called when a modifcation is detected after the main process closes

-`-l` Log Level to display
+`-l` Log Level to display options can include `"debug", "info","warn","error"`

-`-f` path to a TOML config file see below for details on the format of config
+`-f` path to a TOML config file see [Config File](https://github.com/Atterpac/gotato#config-file) for details on the format of config

 `-id` Ignore directories provided as a comma-separated list